bartekpacia/garden/posts/droidcon-berlin-2024.md

 image: assets/droidcon-2024/droidcon_berlin.png
 ---

-Last week (July 3rd-5th) I went to Berlin to attend the joint Droidcon/Fluttercon event.
+In the beginning of July (from 3rd to 5th) I went to Berlin to attend the joint Droidcon/Fluttercon conference.

 It was my second time attending that event.
 Last year I was a speaker, but this time my CFP unfortunately didn't make it through.
-When I learned that, I decided to not go, but then my good friend [Albert](https://github.com/Albert221) had 1 spare ticket that he gave to me (he was a speaker, and speakers get 1 ticket to share).
+When I learned that, I decided to not go, but then my good friend [Albert](https://github.com/Albert221) had 1 spare ticket that he gave me (he was a speaker, and speakers get 1 ticket to share).
 I'm very grateful for that, and that made me go.

 Being a regular attendee was pretty cool – I was not stressed at all, my only